 With such security and convenience lapses, many businesses are already banning the use of WhatsApp for official communication.
 The idea is to select an enterprise-grade employee communication app that gives you the comfort and ease of a consumer app but has the vital bells and whistles in place for secure and strongly relevant employee communication — a highly potent mix for enterprises.
 WhatsApp does have a business app but that hasn’t found many takers yet.

-Groupe.io delivers as an easy, secure, and highly focused enterprise-grade employee communication app.
+Groupe.io is a WhatsApp alternative tool that delivers as an easy, secure, and highly focused enterprise-grade employee communication app.

 - Be secure: All official and sensitive communication like messages and files stay secure within the network, thanks to its robust security.